codeoverflow-org/chatoverflow-wiki/usage/Using-Parameters.md

 }
 ```
 ## Color parameter
-The color parameter requires you to enter an Color.
+The color parameter requires you to enter a Color.
 The color has to be in one of the following formats:

 (R = Red, G = Green, B = Blue, A = Alpha)